Eric Langton: League career

-Born in Leeds, England in 1907, he won the 1928 Scott Trial and raced in the senior 1927 and 1928 Isle of Man TT.
+Born in Leeds, England in 1907, Langton won the 1928 Scott Trial and raced in the senior 1927 and 1928 Isle of Man TT.
 Langton began his career at the Belle Vue track.
 He rode for Leeds in the 1929 season before returning to Belle Vue the following year, remaining with the club for the rest of his career.
 He won the Star Riders' Championship in 1932 and also finished runner-up in 1934.
 He was part of the Belle Vue team that won the League Championship six times in seven years and the National Trophy five times in a row in the 1930s.
-After retiring from the sport he returned to Belle Vue in May 1946 to replace the injured Bill Pitcher, scoring a full maximum in his first match back, averaging 10.93 in his comeback season and finishing fourth in the British Riders Championship, the team also winning the National Trophy again that year.
+After retiring from the sport, he returned to Belle Vue in May 1946 to replace the injured Bill Pitcher, scoring a full maximum in his first match back, averaging 10.93 in his comeback season and finishing fourth in the British Riders Championship, the team also winning the National Trophy again that year.